strmlineapp-ux/agileflow/docs/design-system.md

-# Strm: Design System & UI Patterns
+# Strm_: Design System & UI Patterns

-This document outlines the established UI patterns and design choices that ensure a consistent and intuitive user experience across the Strm application.
+This document outlines the established UI patterns and design choices that ensure a consistent and intuitive user experience across the Strm_ application.
 These patterns serve as a guide for both current and future development.

 ## Core UI Patterns